Hello I am David,

 If arriving by car there are specified disabled parking spaces near the turnstiles.
 More information can be found at Enfield Town FC Car Parking

-The Club charges usual admission charges but carers are free.
+The Club charges usual admission charges.
 There is a side gate by the turnstiles through which wheelchair access can be gained.

 There is step free access into the main building.
 Inside the foyer there is also a disabled toilet.
 The key to this can be obtained from the Club Shop next to the entrance to the building.
 There is also a lift that can take you to the bar area on the first floor.
 You will need to ask one of our helpful stewards to arrange for you to use the lift.